Introduction -forming a limited company (UK)

 A list of all of the subscribers will follow this wording.

 The Memorandum and Articles of Association are two important documents.
-You should store these in a safe place.
-Your accountant will usually look after these for you.
+Therefore, you should store these in a safe place.
+In most instances, your accountant will usually look after these for you.

-As a contractor who is setting up a limited company for contracting, some more tasks that you will need to do or may need to think about when you are forming a UK company and these include:
+As a contractor who is setting up a limited company for contracting, some more tasks that you need to think about when you are forming a limited company will include:

 - Set up your business bank account.
-You can do this in branch or online via the bank website.
+You can do this in the branch or online via the bank website.
 Please note that it is now much easier to do this online nowadays.

 - Check if you need to register for VAT.
-As part of this you will need to consider whether the VAT Flat Rate scheme or normal scheme is the best option for you -today the normal scheme is the usual choice for contractors as they are better off using this.
-If you do need to register, your accountant will be able to do this for you and help you to file your quarterly VAT returns.
+As part of this, you will need to consider whether the VAT Flat Rate Scheme or standard VAT scheme is the best option for you -today, the standard scheme is the usual choice for contractors as they are better off using this.
+If you need to register, your accountant will be able to do this for you and help you file your quarterly VAT returns in the future.

 - Learn what your company’s statutory records are and how to look after these.
 When you appoint an accountant, they will usually do this for you.